How Often Do You See Requests For A Post-Decree Action After A Divorce?

 All kinds of Decrees can be modified.
 Custody Decrees, Visitation Decrees, Divorce Decrees, and Paternity Decrees can all be modified.

-What Are The Reasons That Someone Might Seek An Action For After A Decree Has Been Finalized?
+Reasons to Seek An Action After A Decree Has Been Finalized

 There are child related reasons, and then there are financial reasons to seek a modification after a decree has been finalized.